mwfranklin/MetalMachineDemo/README.md

 # MetalMachineDemo
 Sample scripts from my machine learning project to differentiate metalloenzymes from metalloproteins.
 Because this is an ongoing project, no data has been included and the scripts present do not represent the entire workflow.
+Other code relevant to this project are part of my set of custom functions, which is housed in the separate repo CustomModules.
+In particular, PDBparser.py is my response to biopython and PDBmanip is primarily for renumbering PDBs for use with Rosetta.

 <b> BatchGrid.sh </b> - sample bash script for submitting multiple nearly-identical jobs using a parameter file